chiel/behaviour/README.md

-# behaviour.js
+# behaviour

-behaviour.js is a small library to help attach scripted components to the DOM based on an attribute.
+behaviour is a small library to help attach scripted components to the DOM based on an attribute.
 The contents of the attribute get parsed as json and passed to the component.